 FORBIDDEN FOOD SYNDROME: Although it's a popular topic of conversation, the mere discussion of dieting can trigger feelings of deprivation and cravings.
 Just thinking about restrictive dieting has been shown to increase food intake.

 FOOD AND FEELINGS: Emotions are common triggers for eating.
-Food you eat to deal with feelings comes with strings attached—namely weight gain and regret.
+Food you eat to deal with feelings comes with strings attached.
 Most importantly, eating does not adequately meet your emotional needs so those unmet needs will trigger overeating again and again.
 Boredom, anger, anxiety and other feelings are a natural part of our lives and eating won’t make them go away.
 In fact, eating to cope with your emotions disconnects you from your intuition and interferes with your ability to discover and satisfy your true needs.

 Strategy: The way to break out of this pattern is to stop judging yourself when you overeat and instead try to figure out what you needed that drove you to eat when you weren’t physically hungry.
 Examining your current eating behavior can be a powerful source of information about your inner self and your true needs and wants.
 Once you have identified the emotions that triggered the urge to eat, you can find ways to comfort, nurture, calm and distract yourself without turning to food.

 So if you've wondered, "Why am I hungry all the time?" it's time to develop new strategies.
 By learning to recognize and decrease your overeating triggers, distracting yourself and coping effectively with head hunger, you'll soon break free from old habits.
 You'll find yourself eating less, feeling more satisfied and more fulfilled.

 Discover what you need to know to change your destructive patterns for good in these nine “easy-to-read over a cup of coffee” e-book chapters from I'm NOT Hungry - What Now?